8 Speciation

 The Morphological Species Concept

 How do scientists define species in groups where there is limited or unavailable data on reproductive behavior or genetic similarity?
 Consider, for example, the two trilobites shown in Figure 5.
 Both of the fossils shown in the figure are members of the Order Phacopidae, which went extinct during the end-Devonian mass extinction event that occurred approximately 360 million years ago.
 Consequently, the only evidence that remains of their existence is fossils; there is no behavioral data on reproductive isolation or connectivity with other trilobites and the fossils are old enough that their DNA has degraded beyond our current analytical capabilities.
 How then, do we define species in trilobites?
 The morphological species concept is frequently applied in such cases, as it relies entirely on morphology (the physical structures or traits of an organism).
+There are usually specific, distinct physical traits that scientists will focus on when making this distinction that are subjectively chosen.

-As you look at two photos in Fig 5, you will notice clear morphological differences.
+As you look at the two photos in Fig 5, you will notice clear morphological differences.
 The fossil on the right has large spines jutting from both its head and rear ends (in trilobites, these are termed the cephalon and pygidium, respectively).
 Additionally, the spines along the side of the trilobite’s thorax are much larger and more pronounced in the fossil on the right.
 These morphological differences lead us to categorize these fossils as members of different species.
 In this case, the differences are large enough that we even categorize these fossils as members of different genera and families.

 Figure 5: Two trilobites in the order Phacopidae; Hollardops mesocristata (left) and Cheirurus ingricus (right).
 Images from Wikimedia Commons

 Since all organisms have physical traits, the morphological species can be used on any group of organisms on Earth.
 The major limitation to this species concept, however, is that morphology can be very misleading.
 Consider, for example, the shark and dolphin shown in Figure 6.
-These organisms have many morphological similarities in their body shape and coloration; however, we know from genetic analyses and more detailed morphological studies (on internal structures, etc) that sharks are more closely related to rays and other fish and dolphins are more closely related to whales and other mammals.
-The similarities that we first notice in these organisms are due to the similarities in the marine environment in which both organisms live and not to relatedness between the organisms.
+These organisms have many morphological similarities in their body shape and coloration; however, we know from genetic analyses and more detailed morphological studies (on internal structures, etc) that sharks are more closely related to rays and other fish, and dolphins are more closely related to whales and other mammals.
+The similarities that we first notice in these organisms are due to the similarities in the marine environment in which both organisms live and not to the relatedness between the organisms.
 Consequently, the morphological species concept is often only used when other species concepts cannot be applied (for example, in the trilobate case) or in conjunction with other species concepts described above.

 Figure 6: A bullshark (Carcharhinus leucas, left) and a bottlenose dolphin (Tursiops truncates, right).
 Images from Wikimedia Commons